nadrino/kotor-walkthrough/kotor/walkthrough/045_Tatooine.md

 	- I have to go.
 - Go on the right of the big truck
 - Sand people ambush ?
 (2nd) -> or later
-- Kill Wraids one by one
+- Kill Wraids one by one (there is always 4 so if you see less, some are hidden)
 - Kill Sand People Group near the south path (easier but respawns! -> throw grenade ? kill the grenade thrower first)
 - Récupérer les déguisements
 - Disable mines (//equipment rappel : Bothan Sensory Visor (+immunity coups critiques) + Stabilizer Gauntlers)